Unforgettable Irish Golf Getaways: Your Ultimate Guide

 Spend the afternoon exploring nearby towns or landmarks.

-Consider visiting a local distillery or historic site to experience Irish culture.
+Consider visiting a local distillery or historic site to immerse yourself in Irish culture.

-Relax with a hearty meal and perhaps some live traditional music.
+Wind down with a hearty meal and perhaps some live traditional music to cap off the day.

 Day 3: Departure or Optional Extra Round